 - July 5, 2023 Wednesday 4:00pm-5:00pm via Zoom

 - July 19, 2023 Wednesday 4:00pm-5:00pm via Zoom

 After you qualify for enrollment, you will be provided with online registration instructions.
 Once full payment has been received, you are enrolled in the program.
 There is limited seating and students are accepted on a First Qualified, First Accepted basis.
 Textbooks are provided on the first evening of class.

-The UH System is offering the HANA Career Pathways Tuition Stipend through a federal grant.
+The UH System is offering the Good Jobs Hawai‘i tuition stipend through a federal grant.
+Those who qualify will be able to enroll tuition free.
 More information will be provided at the scheduled information sessions.

 - Understand the history and development of Pharmacy, laws and ethics

 - Understand common human diseases and pathological states and its treatments

 - Be able to identify the roots and origins of newly learned medical terminology including drug terms and definitions